raimo/ruksi-leap-ror/LOGBOOK.md

   Everything added to this point works, playing, recording, JSON export, import, edit, delete.
 - The clock show 4:00 and I think it's time to go sleep.
 This is already good enough for submission but I'll see if I have the time to tune it tomorrow.

+Sunday, 14:22
+- Started by doing a full reinstall of Ruby, deleted Ruby, DevKit and all gems.
+  Some SSL error popped up, `gem update --system` fixed it.
+- Now that I have a working prototype made based on the demo, I read more in depth about Leap JS library and how it works.
+Found out how to access the THREE.js camera on rigged and to fix the bug that appeared after updating the JS libraries.
+Bumped up THREE.js version